EbbeMeloSorensen/ASP.NET/ASP.NET.AsfendYarHamid/MusicApi/Readme.txt

 6) Add the method Get, that returns a list of songs.
 Notice the HttpGet attribute.
 7) Click the 'IIS Express' button (with a green trangle) in the (standard) toolbar.
 This will bring up a web browser with Swagger, demonstrating the features of the API.
-8) Copy the root address of the url (such as https://localhost:44344) to a new browser window
+8) Copy the root address of the url (such as https://localhost:44344/), into
+9) Launch the postman application, and click the 'Create New ->' link, and then click 'HTTP Request'